By: Cat Ebeling, RN, MSN-PHN, co-author of the best-sellers: The Fat Burning Kitchen, The Top 101 Foods that Fight Aging & The Diabetes Fix

 And keep in mind, if you have any other health conditions or concerns, it is important to talk with your doctor before starting supplementation.

 Turmeric can have a powerful positive impact on your health and has number of side effects—both good and bad.
-While it can have positive effects on cholesterol levels, blood sugar, and inflammation, taking large quantities can cause stomach and digestive issues and is recommended for women who are pregnant or anyone taking anticoagulants.
+While it can have positive effects on cholesterol levels, blood sugar, and inflammation, taking large quantities can cause stomach and digestive issues and is not recommended for women who are pregnant or anyone taking anticoagulants.